After creating a new account successfully, 10 BTC will be given to the simulated account, which can be operated at any time.

 Choose the trading pair you want and enter the page, then you can start demo trading instantly.
-Example: ETH/USD
+Example: ETH/USDT

-Click the trading pair, and you can enter its trading page.
+Click the trading pair, and you can enter the trading page.

 Then click the "Buy/Up" or "Sell/Down" button to place the order page.

-On the place order page, one can open a pending order or a market transaction position to trade as needed.
+On the place order page, one can open a limit order or a market order to trade as needed.

-Pending means you are allowed to preset the price of a Buy/Up or Sell/Down order, and when the market reaches the price you set, the pending order will be opened by the system if the free margin is enough.
+Limit means, you are allowed to preset the price of a Buy/Up or Sell/Down order, and when the market reaches the price you set, the limit order will be opened by the system if the free margin is enough.

 Market means that you open a long or short position instantly according to the market price at that moment by entering the volume you want and clicking the "Buy/Up" or "Sell/Down" button.

 Press the return button "←" in the upper left corner and click the "Trade" button on the bottom.
-Then you'll see the pending order or opening position you just made as below.
+Then you'll see the limit order or opening position you just made as below.

 3) History: the closed positions

-If you want to close an opening position, please click the corresponding position and you'll see the options below.
+If you want to close an opening position/order, please click the corresponding position and you'll see the options below.